Home | Hawaiian Chicken Bake

 5. Add the Hawaiian chicken bake mixture into a large baking dish, and top with the remaining cooked peppers.

 6. Cover with foil and bake for 35-40 mins, or until it is warmed through and bubbling around the edges.
-Enjoy!
+Enjoy with some fresh chopped green onions or sesame seeds on top!

 how to make Hawaiian Chicken Bake